koopjs/geohub/README.md

 ## Notes

-  * Was going to the use the node-github module but ran into some issues with access content.
+  * Was going to the use the node-github module but ran into some issues with accessing content with it